pinoOgni/polycube-grpc-service-libraries/polycube-grpc-cpp/README.md

 **The polycube-grpc-cpp library is in a beta version, after an initial phase, efforts have focused on Go and Python We are trying to keep it updated as much as we can**

-This is the Polycube gRPC library in C ++.
+This is the Polycube gRPC library in C++.

 ## TLDR